Tag Archives: Darden School of Business

 While writing only 500 words for your University of Virginia Darden School of Business application essay may seem simple, it requires discipline to highlight all of the important parts of your profile for the admissions committee in less space.
 Writing a compelling essay with such limited space is actually quite challenging and requires you to focus only on the most important aspects you need to communicate.

 Leadership is a crucial attribute for successful Darden MBA applicants.
 Personal qualities are also particularly important for a close knit community like Darden School of Business.
 Darden, similar to HBS, is devoted to the case method of teaching business subjects.
 Learn more about the school by visiting the Darden website, attending events and speaking with current students and alumni.

 MBA Application Essay Question:

 Once you have a list of all of the potential experiences to discuss, choose the examples that will also demonstrate some of your personal qualities to the admissions committee.
-You have your career history submitted in your resume and your GPA, transcript and GMAT to demonstrate academic ability.
+You have your career history submitted in your resume.
+Your GPA, transcript and GMAT will demonstrate academic ability.

 Because you have only one essay question to present yourself, make sure you have a trusted reader to tell you if you are effectively communicating why you are going to be a strong leader who deserves a spot in the UVA Darden MBA class.